grain-lang/grain/stdlib/float32.md

 ```

 Infinity represented as a Float32 value.
-This is equivalent to `Infinityf`.
+This is an alternative to the `Infinityf` literal.

 ### Float32.**nan**